yanndivet/IDP-M110-2022/README.md

 • The robot may traverse between the two sides of the table by either the ramp or tunnel

-• Blocks will be scored for delivery at the end of the t
+• Blocks will be scored for delivery at the end of the task.

+• Only a single block may be transported at a time.